mjordan/createbag/README.md

 `python createbag.py`

+Create Bag allows you to specify which configuration file to use, as an argument to the script.
+Run as above, with no argument, the script looks for the file 'config.cfg' in the same directory as the script.
+To indicate another location for the configuration file, run the script with the file's path as an argument, like this:

+`python createbag.py /path/to/config/file`

 Clicking on the "Choose a directory to create Bag from" will open up a standard file/directory chooser dialog box.
 Choose a directory and click on "Create Bag".

 ## To do